 A simple, slightly sweet corn bread made in the versatile cast-iron skillet.
 Tastes great and is a good base recipe to experiment with.
 Cast-iron skillets take a little bit of time to warm up.
 Pre-warming the skillet allows the corn bread to cook evenly.

-- ½ teaspoon salt
+- ¾ teaspoon kosher salt

-- ¼ cup water
+- ¼ cup unsalted butter, melted

 Preheat oven to 425 degrees F (220 degrees C).
 Place 9-inch cast-iron skillet in oven to warm it.

 Prep time: 10 mins / Cooking time: 20 mins / Total time: 40 mins